raspibolt/raspibolt/static-channel-backup.md

 | LOCAL       | YES               | NO                      | Drive failure only                     |NO                   |
 | REMOTE      | NO                | YES                     | Drive failure & widespread node damage |YES                  |

 We recommend to use both methods, but you can choose either one of them, depending on your own requirements and preferences.
-Wahetever method you've chosen, follow the "Preparations" section, then follow the optional local or/and remote backup sections depending on your choosen method(s).
-Finally, folllow the "Test" section that works for whatever method you've chosen.
+Whatever method you've chosen, follow the "Preparations" section, then follow the optional local or/and remote backup sections depending on your choosen method(s).
+Finally, follow the "Test" section that works for whatever method you've chosen.

 ---